conan-io/docs/tutorial/consuming_packages/the_flexibility_of_conanfile_py.rst

     CMakeDeps
     CMakeToolchain

-Using a *conanfile.txt* to build your projects using Conan it's enough for simple cases, but if you need more flexibility you should use a *conanfile.py* file where you can use Python code to make things such as adding requirements dynamically, changing options depending on other options or setting options for your requirements.
+Using a *conanfile.txt* to build your projects using Conan is enough for simple cases, but if you need more flexibility you should use a *conanfile.py* file where you can use Python code to make things such as adding requirements dynamically, changing options depending on other options or setting options for your requirements.
 Let's see an example